YahooArchive/YaraParser/README.md

 	* The inf file is [model-file] for parsing (used in the testing phase)

 	* Example line: He_PRP is_VBZ nice_AJ ._.

+### Parse a Partial Tree with Some Gold Dependencies
+__NOTE:__ There are some occasions where you need to parse a sentence, but already know about some of its depndencies.
+Yara tries to find the best parse tree for a sentence: 1) if the original partial tree is projective and there is at least one way to fill in the other heads and preserve projectivity, all gold parses will be preserved, 2) if there is some nonprojectivity or loop in the partial tree, some or even all of gold dependencies will be ignored.

+__WARNING__ Because of some technical reasons, all words connected to the dummy root word, will be labeled as ``ROOT``.
+If your treebank convention is different, try to refactor the ``ROOT`` dependency in the final output.

+* __java -jar YaraParser.jar parse_partial --test-file [test-file] --out [output-file] --inf-file [inf-file] --model-file [model-file] nt:[#_of_threads (optional -- default:8)]__

+	* The inf file is [model-file] for parsing (used in the testing phase)

+	* The test file should have the conll 2006 format; each word that does not have a parent, should have a -1 parent-index

 ## Evaluate the Parser

+__WARNING__ The evaluation script is Yara, takes care of ``ROOT`` output, so you do not have to change anything in the output.

 * __java -jar YaraParser.jar eval --gold-file [gold-file] --parsed-file [parsed-file]  --punc_file [punc-file]__
 	* [punc-file]: File contains list of pos tags for punctuations in the treebank, each in one line